ElectronicCats/CatSniffer/README.md

 Firmware released under an GNU AGPL v3.0 license.
 See the LICENSE file for more information.

-Hardware released under an CERN Open Hardware Licence v1.2.
-See the LICENSE_HARDWARE file for more3 april 2021Electronic Cats is a registered trademark, please do not use if you sell these PCBs.
+Hardware released under an CERN Open Hardware [Licence v1.2](https://github.com/ElectronicCats/CatSniffer/blob/master/LICENSE.md) See the LICENSE_HARDWARE file for more "3 april 2021 Electronic Cats" is a registered trademark, please do not use if you sell these PCBs.

 3 April 2021